Learning Robust Models Using The Principle of Independent Causal Mechanisms: Preliminaries

 for all $u$ where both conditional distributions are well-defined.
 Equivalently, we can define the invariance property by $Y \perp E \mid \X_S$ and $I(Y;E \mid \X_S) = 0$ for $E$ restricted to $W$.
 The \emph{invariance property} for computed features $h(\X)$ is defined analogously by the relation $Y \perp E \mid h(\X)$.

-Although we can only test for (\eqref{eq:invarianceCondSets}) in $\IES$, taking a causal perspective allows us to derive plausible conditions -- expressed by Assumptions \ref{assum:MainAssumption1} and \ref{assum:MainAssumption2} -- for an invariance to remain valid in all environments $\IE$.
+Although we can only test for \eqref{eq:invarianceCondSets} in $\IES$, taking a causal perspective allows us to derive plausible conditions for an invariance to remain valid in all environments $\IE$.
 In brief, we assume that environments correspond to interventions in the system and invariance arises from the principle of {\em independent causal mechanisms} \citep[ICM]{peters2017elements}.
+We specify these conditions later in Assumption \ref{assum:MainAssumption1} and \ref{assum:MainAssumption2}.

 At first, consider the joint density $p_{\WX}(\WX)$.
 The chain rule offers a combinatorial number of ways to decompose this distribution into a product of conditionals.
 Among those, the {\em causal factorization}